Switching to veganism is rewarding in so many ways, but it also comes with many life-altering responsibilities.

 Glycerine can be made from plants or animals.
 Although today most manufacturers use plant-based glycerine, we can’t exclude the possibility of products containing animal-based glycerine.

 General Mills doesn’t state whether the glycerine used for making this candy is vegan or not.
+When the manufacturer is ambiguous about their product's ingredient, it's better to be cautious and assume it's not vegan.

 2. Carnauba Wax